LonePineGames/friday-facts/_posts/2020-02-29-transit-oriented-development.md

 Trains and other mass transit will follow not too long after.
 Once I release version 51, I will take a week long vacation and will minimize my usage of the internet, so next week's blog post likely will be from Mitch.
 Once I return, I will finish and polish mass transit, so subways and monorails should be available sometime in the month of March.
 I have decided to implement pedestrians before trams.
 (Mixing rail and roadway will be tricky.)

+As a special treat, here's a [nine page design doc](/assets/Mass_Transit_Design_Doc.pdf) on our vision for the completed mass transit system.

 ---

 From Supersoup: